-In May 2020, AIM, NTW and Sterling (each a "Borrower") entered into government subsidized loans with Sterling National Bank ("SNB") as the lender in an aggregate principal amount of \$2.4 million ("SBA Loans").
-Each SBA Loan is evidenced by a promissory note ("Note").
-Subject to the terms of the Note, the SBA Loan bears interest at a fixed rate of one percent (1%) per annum, with the first six months of interest deferred, has an initial term of two years, and is unsecured and guaranteed by the SBA.
-At least 75% of the proceeds of each Loan must be used for payroll and payroll-related costs, in accordance with the applicable provisions of the federal statute authorizing the loan program administered by the SBA and the rules promulgated thereunder (the "Loan Program").
-The Borrower may apply to SNB for forgiveness of a portion of the SBA Loan in accordance the applicable provisions of the federal statute authorizing the Loan Program.
-Each Note provides for customary events of default including, among other things, cross-defaults on any other loan with SNB.
-Each SBA Loan may be accelerated upon the occurrence of an event of default.
+In May 2020, AIM, NTW and Sterling (each a "Borrower") entered into government subsidized loans with Sterling National Bank ("SNB") as the lender in an aggregate principal amount of approximately \$2.4 million ("SBA Loans").
+Each SBA Loan is evidenced by a promissory note.
+At least 60% of the proceeds of each Loan must be used for payroll and payroll-related costs, in accordance with the applicable provisions of the federal statute authorizing the loan program administered by the SBA and the rules promulgated thereunder (the "Loan Program").
+The Borrower may apply to SNB for forgiveness of a portion of the SBA Loan in accordance with the applicable provisions of the federal statute authorizing the Loan Program.
+See Note 6.